ibm-cloud-docs/power-iaas/using-rhel.md

 - Register for a full Linux subscription.
 - Use your own Linux subscription from a Linux vendor.

 If you choose to register for full Linux subscription, an additional charge will apply to your provisioned VM for Linux support through IBM.
 Full Linux subscription requires use of one of the stock operating system images provided by IBM.
 In the image menu, select **IBM provided subscription** to choose one of the IBM stock images.
-For more information on how to provision and register using a full Linux subscription, see [Full Linux subscription for {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-set-full-Linux).
+For more information on how to provision and register using a full Linux subscription, see [Full Linux subscription for {{site.data.keyword.powerSys_notm}}](/docs/allowlist/power-iaas?topic=power-iaas-set-full-Linux).

 If you plan to use your own license, select the OS image suffixed with `-BYOL`.
 On the VM Provisioning page, these images are listed under the **Client supplied subscription** section.
 {: note}

-The {{site.data.keyword.powerSys_notm}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
-To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions).
+The {{site.data.keyword.powerSysFull}} provides Linux (RHEL and SLES) stock images for SAP and non-SAP applications.
+To know more about the SLES versions that are supported, see [What versions of AIX, IBM i, and Linux are supported?](/docs/allowlist/power-iaas?topic=power-iaas-powervs-faqs#os-versions).

-To view the certification details in the Red Hat catalog, see [IBM Power System E980 (9080-M9S)](https://catalog.redhat.com/cloud/instance-types/detail/5636281){: external} and [IBM Power System S922 (9009-22A)](https://catalog.redhat.com/cloud/instance-types/detail/5636201){: external}.
+To view the certification details in the Red Hat catalog, see [IBM Power System E980 (9080-M9S)](https://catalog.redhat.com/hardware/system/detail/17035){: external} and [IBM Power System S922 (9009-22A)](https://catalog.redhat.com/hardware/system/detail/9225){: external}.

 If you do not choose to use the full Linux subscription for {{site.data.keyword.powerSys_notm}} you must obtain the subscription directly from the vendor and bring your image.
 After you deploy your Linux VM, you must log in to the VM and register it with the Linux vendor’s satellite server.
 To reach the Linux vendor satellite servers (where you can register and obtain packages and fixes), you must attach a public network to your VM.